shakenbreak.input module#

 bool

-) – Whether to print distortion information (bond atoms and distances) for each charged defect.
-(Default: False)- Returns:
+, optional) – Whether to print distortion information (bond atoms and distances).
+(Default: None – medium level verbosity)

 - Return type: